About

 Artist Statement

-I make my beliefs real through ceramic and mixed media sculptures.
-My process starts by practicing reverence for the world through my own means.
-This could involve a specific interaction with the land, celebrating a celestial event, or a gesture of gratitude.
-I allude to the core concepts of such experiences through symbolic representation and metaphors.
-The result is sculpture that becomes a cultural marker telling part of my story.
-It's a lifelong cultural adjustment where I aim to be an active participant in the world and contribute to the culture of mixed-race people.
+I bring my beliefs into tangible form through ceramic and mixed-media sculptures.
+My process begins with a search for connection—engaging with the land, celebrating celestial events, or offering gestures of gratitude.
+These experiences take shape through symbolic representation and metaphor.
+The resulting sculptures serve as cultural markers, telling fragments of my story.
+Ultimately, my practice is an ongoing cultural adjustment—an effort to be an active participant in the world and contribute to the evolving culture of mixed-race identity.